DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/CustomSummaries/description.md

 1. Calculate the resulting value in the [calculateCustomSummary](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/#calculateCustomSummary) function.
 Implement the necessary calculation stages.
 See the function's description for details.

 The custom summary in this example calculates the sum of sale amounts for selected rows.
-To recalculate the resulting value on selection change, the code calls the [refresh()](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#refresh) method in the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onSelectionChanged) handler.
+To recalculate the resulting value when selection is changed, the code calls the [refresh()](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#refresh) method in the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onSelectionChanged) handler.

 Client-side custom summaries are suitable for small datasets.
 If your tests show that client-side calculations result in noticeable lags, we recommend that you use [Server-Side Data Aggregation](/Documentation/Guide/UI_Components/DataGrid/Summaries/Custom_Aggregate_Function/#Server-Side_Data_Aggregation).